 Now, because I’m a marketer, we’ll start with my favorite HubSpot marketing feature first: website integrations.
 At the most basic level, these integrations include some standard marketing tools, such as in-app traffic and conversion analytics from your site, completely for free.
 On a higher level, for paid plans, you also get access to more complex integrations for your site.
 Among these are SEO tools to improve where your business ranks in a Google search and tools for blog and content creation.

-Although some of these features may sound a little foreign or overkill, all are important to ensuring your business continues to grow.
-Let’s consider a visitor to your website, as an example – We’ll call her Annie. 👍When Annie visits your site, she may visit a few different pages and ultimately end up on your contact page.
+Although some of these features may sound foreign or overkill, all are important to ensuring your business continues to grow.
+Let’s consider a visitor to your website, as an example – We’ll call her Annie. 👍 When Annie visits your site, she may visit a few different pages and ultimately end up on your contact page.
 With Hubspot’s analytics, you can see which pages she visited and for how long, so you know what part of your speaking business she’s interested in.
 Then, with embedded lead capture forms from Hubspot, you can automatically add her contact information to your CRM when she fills out the contact form.
 From there, you have additional options to keep Annie engaged, such as automated emails or bot replies on your site.
 All in all, each of these steps can be tracked and recorded by HubSpot automatically, so you don’t have to lift a finger.

 2. Connection to Social Accounts for Automated Replies and Posting